 And while it is important for you to have all these outlined in your Terms of Service, it is even more important that your Terms of Service are enforceable in court.
 This means considering everything from presentation to acceptance methods and the content of the terms themselves.
 (Pro tip: don’t host your legal terms on your CMS.)
 PactSafe’s robust clickthrough solution can help with the enforceability.

-Learn more about how your Terms of Service can work for or against you; download our Clickthrough Litigation Trends white paper, in which we talk about what factors can make or break your online legal terms.
+To learn more about how your Terms of Service can work for or against you; download our Clickthrough Litigation Trends white paper where we cover critical factors that can make or break your online legal terms.